Knock Castle, Aberdeenshire: History

-Knock Castle was granted to the Gordons of Abergeldie by the 4th Earl of Huntly after the battle of Corrichie, Fought between George Gordon 4th Earl of Huntly and the forces of Mary Queen of Scots commanded by James Stewart 1st Earl of Moray on October 28, 1562.
+Knock Castle was granted to the Gordons of Abergeldie by the 4th Earl of Huntly after the battle of Corrichie, fought between George Gordon, 4th Earl of Huntly, and the forces of Mary, Queen of Scots commanded by James Stewart 1st Earl of Moray on 28 October 1562.

-During a time when the Highland Clans were constantly feuding among each other, circa 1392 to the 17th century it did not take much to stir bad blood between neighbours and start a fight over well what could amount to next to nothing, the following story is a prime example of one of these fights.

-A feud between the neighbouring Clan Forbes intensified when Henry Gordon 2nd Laird of Knock was murdered during a cattle raid by the Forbes and Clan Chattan men in 1592, his brother Alexander Gordon succeeded Henry and may have rebuilt or remodelled Knock Castle during his time there.
+In 1592, a feud between the neighbouring Clan Forbes intensified when Henry Gordon 2nd Laird of Knock was murdered during a cattle raid by the Forbes and Clan Chattan men, his brother Alexander Gordon succeeded Henry and may have rebuilt or remodelled Knock Castle during his time there.

-It is said that one day Alexander Gordon sent his seven sons out to cut peat for the winter store but while the brothers were working they didn’t notice that they had strayed onto the Neighbouring Clan Forbes lands, when after several hours cutting they were discovered by Forbes and his men a battle ensued by the end of which all the brothers had been killed, after the fight the Forbes decided to make an example of the Gordon boys by severing all the heads of the brothers bodies and impaling them on the upright handles of their peat spades.
+It is said that one day, Alexander Gordon sent his seven sons out to cut peat for the winter store but while the brothers were out working, they didn’t notice that they had strayed onto the Neighbouring Clan Forbes lands.
+After several hours of cutting, they were discovered by Forbes and his men.
+Subsequently, a battle ensued, which resulted in the deaths of all the brothers.
+After the fight, the Forbes decided to make an example of the Gordon boys by severing their heads and impaling them on the upright handles of their peat spades.

-After a while the Gordon Laird began to become concerned about the whereabouts of his sons so he sent out one of his servants to look for the boys and give them a meal, when the servant discovered the boy’s heads all placed all in a neat row on the upright spades he almost passed out with shock he ran back to Knock Castle as fast as he could with the news of what had happened to the Lairds' seven sons, Alexander was at the top of the castle’s turnpike stair when the servant burst in the castle door shouting the news of the boys terrible fate, on hearing of the fate of his beloved sons Alexander collapsed at the top of the stair and tumbled all the way down to his death.
-The Forbes Laird was then taken and executed and all his lands were forfeited to Abergeldie.
+After a while, the Gordon Laird began to become concerned about the whereabouts of his sons so he sent out one of his servants to look for the boys and give them a meal.
+When the servant discovered the boys’ heads all placed on the upright spades, he ran back to Knock Castle as fast as he could with the news of what had happened to the Lairds' seven sons.
+Alexander was at the top of the castle’s turnpike stair when the servant burst in the castle door shouting the news of the boys terrible fate, on hearing of the fate of his beloved sons, Alexander collapsed at the top of the stair and tumbled all the way down to his death.
+The Forbes Laird was then taken and executed with all his lands being forfeited to Abergeldie.